 The concept of prototyping in museums is not new, but in my experience, I’ve observed it done late in the development process, and in hi-fidelity.
 This means that not much can be modified or iterated upon, and everyone on the team is so invested in the minutiae of the solution that meaningful changes are nearly impossible.
 And I’ve found that this is particularly true in art museums, when compared with science and natural history museums.
 There are certainly some leading-edge institutions that prototype everything from exhibition installations to digital offerings, such as the Oakland Museum of California and the Santa Cruz Museum of Art and History, but these are the exceptions.

 Even if you do some prototyping inside your institution, I urge you to start your prototyping even earlier, and make it even lower-fidelity—before you head into that two-hour meeting or get out your laptop to start building a digital prototype.

-This awesome Vine was created by @mardixon.
+This Vine of my workshop at MuseumNext 2014 was created by @mardixon.

 5. Spend less time talking, more time doing